This Is How Much Water You Need To Drink While You Exercise

 If the difference between your before and after body weights is 2 percent, your athletic performance suffered.
 More than 2 percent means there could be potential health risks, including elevated heart rate and body temperature.

-An easy way to see if you’re drinking enough is to use the urine test.
+Hit the Bathroom – An easy way to see if you’re drinking enough is to use the urine test.
 The clearer, the better.
 If your pee looks more like iced tea than lemonade, you’re dehydrated.

-Water’s best for most workouts, but if you’re really sweating—working out for longer than 30 minutes, usually—a sports drink may be your best bet.
+What to Drink – Water’s best for most workouts, but if you’re really sweating—working out for longer than 30 minutes, usually—a sports drink may be your best bet.
 These drinks offer potassium, sodium, and other electrolytes to replenish the minerals lost through sweat.
 And the carbohydrate concentration in sports drinks allows them to be absorbed by the body up to 30 percent faster than water, meaning your energy is restored quicker than with plain H2O.

 Whatever you drink, take it cold and in frequent, small amounts.
 This proven strategy guarantees your fluids will be absorbed in less time—leaving you energized and well hydrated.